iremustek/iremustek/README.md

 # Welcome! 👩‍💻

-I'm Irem, a Data Scientist, Consultant, and MSc candidate in Applied Artificial Intelligence based in the UK.
+I'm Irem, a Data Scientist/ Consultant, and MSc candidate in Applied Artificial Intelligence based in the UK.

 ## About Me
-- 💡 Passionate about AI, ML, and Data Science.
+- 💡 Machine Learning, Deep Learning and Data Science enthisuasist.
 - 🌍 Bridging complex algorithms with real-world solutions.
 - 📚 Exploring the potential of data for positive impact.